Thrilled that my essay about unopened boxes, family secrets, and the uncle I never knew is published! Thank you

 “Those Two,” a Pushcart Prize nominee, published in Cimarron Review‘s Golden Jubilee issue.

 “Pool of Memories” in The Best American Women’s Travel Writing, volume 11, edited by the wonderful Lavinia Spalding.

-“The Task at Hand” named a finalist in the Mississippi Review 2017 fiction contest.
+“The Task at Hand” appears in the Mississippi Review 2017 issue.

 A new story “Plenty & Wonder” has been named an Honorable Mention in Glimmer Train‘s Family Matters contest.